Do you want to use GTmetrix to test your WordPress site’s speed?

 Simply go to the GTmetrix » Tests page.
 From here you can quickly test your website’s homepage by clicking on the ‘Test your Front Page now’ button.

 You can also run performance tests for any page on your WordPress website.
 Simply enter the URL of the page under the ‘Test performance of’ box.

 For these custom tests, you can also provide a label and choose a geographic location.
 Ideally, you would want to focus on locations closest to your target audience.

 Understanding GTMetrix Performance Test Results

-GTmetrix offers a complete break down of the performance for the page you are testing.
-It uses Google Page Speed and YSlow performance tests to score your page load and will show an overall score as result summary.
+GTmetrix offers a complete breakdown of the performance of the page you are testing.
+It uses Google Page Speed and YSlow performance tests to score your page load and will show an overall score as a result summary.

 Anything below A means there is room for improvement.
 However, this does not necessarily mean that your website is terribly slow.

 To understand the score, you need to click on the ‘Detailed Report’ link, it opens up your URL on the GTmetrix site.